janhavi1027/Israel-Palestine-Conflict-Incident-Data-Analysis-Dashboard/README.md

 Citizenship

-Data Export
+6)Data Export

 Users can export processed or filtered results for further analysis or reporting.

  Technologies Used

-This project was developed using:
+1)This project was developed using:

-Python for data analysis and application logic
+2)Python for data analysis and application logic

-Streamlit for building the interactive dashboard
+3)Streamlit for building the interactive dashboard

-Jupyter Notebook for exploratory data analysis (EDA) and initial experimentation
+4)Jupyter Notebook for exploratory data analysis (EDA) and initial experimentation

-Visual Studio Code for dashboard development and project integration
+5)Visual Studio Code for dashboard development and project integration

-Data visualization libraries such as Pandas, Matplotlib, and Seaborn
+6)Data visualization libraries such as Pandas, Matplotlib, and Seaborn

  Installation and Usage